 UCB's tax strategy is aligned with UCB's overall organizational values and business strategy approved by the Board of Directors of UCB SA.
-UCB's general guiding principle is to establish and maintain a sustainable tax strategy which allows to monitor and manage the impact of taxes while capturing the core values of UCB.
+UCB's general guiding principle is to establish and maintain a sustainable tax strategy that allows monitoring and managing the impact of taxes while capturing UCB's core values.
 The strategy is evolving around the following core organizational pillars: